ORNL/AdditiveFOAM/docs/installation.md

 Once "packages.yaml" is configured, run `spack install openmpi@3.1.5` to install the package.
 You should get a message that the modules have external modules `openmpi/3.1.5` and `gcc/8.1.0`.

-Finally, run the following to install OpenFOAM and additivefoam:
+Finally, run the following to install OpenFOAM and additivefoam.
+Note that if you already have an OpenFOAM-10 installation that you want to use with AdditiveFOAM, you can follow the above procedure for adding a spack package with external dependencies to add an `openfoam-org` package specification that points to you installation.

 ```bash
 module load gcc/8.1.0 openmpi/3.1.5